stevensio123/TwoSample_Ttest/README.md

 # Two Sample T-test project
-The goal of this project is to find out whether unverified users and verified users’ data is statistically different in order find out the details of their relationship.
-In this project, the variable “video view counts” for users was used to indicate the difference between the users’ type.
+The goal of this project is to find out whether unverified users and verified users’ data is statistically different.

-# Methodology:
 Two sample t-test method was used in this project to identify the significance of the difference between the average video view counts of different user types.

 # Executive Summary
 The file "Executive summary.pptx" contains an executive summary of the results of this project ("Activity_Course 4 TikTok project lab.pynb").